 Back to Top

-6. And the king said to me (with the queen was sitting beside him), “How long will your journey be?
+6. And the king said to me (with the queen sitting beside him), “How long will your journey be?
 And when will you return?”
 So, it was good in the sight of the king to send me, and I gave him a set time.

 7. I also said to the king, “If it please the king, let letters be given to me for the governors beyond the river, that they may let me pass through until I come to Judah.

-8.And a letter to Asaph, the keeper of the king’s forest, that he may give me timber to provide beams for the gates of the fortress, which is by the temple, and for the city walls, and for the house that I occupy.”
-And the king gave this to me, according to the good hand of my God upon him.
+8.And a letter to Asaph, the keeper of the king’s forest, that he may give me timber to provide beams for the gates of the fortress, which is by the temple, and for the city walls, and for the house that I will occupy.”
+And the king gave this to me, according to the good hand of my God upon me.

-¶9.
-And I came to the governors beyond the river, and I gave them the king’s letters.
+9. And I came to the governors beyond the river, and I gave them the king’s letters.
 And the king had also sent captains of the army and horsemen with me.

 11. And I came to Jerusalem and had been there three days